wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-Production-Reference.md

 - [2017-React is Slow, React is Fast: Optimizing React Apps in Practice](https://parg.co/UZq): If you care about performance, it's fairly easy to make any React application super fast.
 Here is how.

 - [2017-React Performance Fixes on Airbnb Listing Pages](https://parg.co/UpT): There may be a lot of low-hanging fruit affecting performance in areas you might not track very closely but are still very important.

+* [Creating more efficient React views with windowing](https://parg.co/UiL): In this presentation, the [bvaughn](https://github.com/bvaughn/) talks something abot performance, search, and app architecture in React development.

 ## OpenSource: 工具